 Throughout the day, children will have the opportunity to earn their way back up the traffic lights if their behaviour improves.
 This supports the school ethos of modelling to the children that while we all make mistakes; we can also rectify them by making better choices in the future.

-An instant reflection time is given for swearing or intentionally hurting another person.
+An instant reflection time is given for swearing, using racist or homophobic language or intentionally hurting another person.